 This post may contain affiliate links.
 Please read my disclosure policy.

-I am over here freezing my rear end off.
+Just over here eating some delicious Minestrone Soup because I’m freezing my rear end off.
 We had a blizzard here the other day and two snow days.
 It got so cold that our heater couldn’t even keep up one of the days so I’ve been sipping on hot chocolate and eating Texas Chili this Minestrone Soup.

 As much as I hate the cold, I do love wearing layers upon layers, leggings, and snuggling up in a blanket on the couch.
 The only thing missing is a fireplace.
 One day.
 But for now I’ll just warm up from the inside out with a bowl of soup.

-This Minestrone Soup has a salty tomato and broth base with loads of veggies, beans, and barley.
+Minestrone Soup has a salty tomato and broth base with loads of veggies, beans, barley, and little pasta noodles.
 You might be thinking that since this is a meatless soup it’s more of an appetizer but it is hearty and contains a good amount of protein thanks to all those beans and barley.
 Serve it in a large bowl with some good ole crusty Italian bread and dinner is served!

 I know lots of people rant and rave over Olive Garden Minestrone Soup but let me tell you a secret- this one is better!
 This is actually a copycat recipe of Ristorante della Fontana that used to be in downtown Salt Lake City.
 My mom still talks about how good their Minestrone Soup was and this takes just like!

 Not only does this Minestrone Soup have amazing flavor, it’s also quite nutritious!
-While you might get a little intimidated by the long list of ingredients in this soup, just know that it is truly worth it and makes the flavor.
+While you might get a little intimidated by the long list of ingredients in this soup, just know that it is truly worth it and makes it so flavorful.

 Enamel Cast Iron Dutch Oven– I love this one and it’s affordable.
 I use it for soup, stew, bread…